Sunrise from kanchenjunga

 What is the Itinerary of the Kanchenjunga Trek?

-From there, you will make a roundtrip via various villages until you return to Birtamod.
+From there, you will make a round trip via various villages until you return to Birtamod.
 From Bhadrapur, we fly back to Kathmandu.

 Travellers‘ Feedback